Coreoz/Wisp/README.md

 Wisp is a simple Java Scheduler with a minimal footprint.
 Wisp weighs only 30Kb and has zero dependency except SLF4J.
-It will only create threads that will be used: if two threads are enough to run all the jobs, then only two threads will be created.
+It will only create threads that will be used: if one thread is enough to run all the jobs, then only one thread will be created.
-A third thread will only be created when 2 jobs have to run at the same time.
+A second thread will only be created when 2 jobs have to run at the same time.

 The scheduler precision will depend on the system load.
 Though a job will never be executed early, it will generally run after 1ms of the scheduled time.